akamali/mhk1_mqtt/README.md

 # MHK1 + MQTT (Home Assistant, etc)

-Control Mitsubishi heat Pump over the CN105 port using MHK1 and MQTT
+Control Mitsubishi heat pump over the CN105 port using MHK1 and MQTT

 DISCLAIMER: There is a chance that using the code here causes serious damage to your equipment, use this project at your own risk.
 For the most part this project is a giant hack and there hasn't been a ton of proper engineering/programming effort put into it.